nozomi-sugiura/enso_signature/README.md

 # enso_signature
+You can predict El Nino using climate indices from NOAA.
-tar xvzf data.tgz;
+After downloading this directory, all you do is as follows. tar xvzf data.tgz;
  ./enso_signature.py;
  gnuplot pred.gp
+The predicted values are written as  separate file for each month.
+Required Python libraries: sys, numpy, sklearnm, esig